We clocked up 50 days of travel, wow!

 Picture this: Aussies in Niagara Falls, slipping and sliding on black ice, rugged up to the hilt with layers and layers of clothes, coats, scarves and everything else that might give us warmth.

-A very funky city with lots of fun things to do.
+A very funky city with so many fun things to do!

-We stayed down near Fisherman’s Wharf and explored Pier 39 and its assortment of bars, cafes and restaurants.
+We stayed down at the Zephyr Hotel near Fisherman’s Wharf which was a great location to explore nearby Pier 39 and its assortment of bars, cafes and restaurants.
 The Sea Lions are a huge attraction to the Pier but were oblivious to the tourists watching their antics.

 No visit to San Francisco would be complete without visiting the Golden Gate bridge.
 An amazing structure shrouded by clouds and mist on our visit but still allowing us some striking photos.